LLNL/zfp/docs/source/faq.rst

-Although lossless compression is possible as long as the precision constraint is met, the precision needed to guarantee no loss is generally much higher than the precision intrinsic in the uncompressed data, making lossless compression via |zfp| not competitive with compressors designed for lossless compression.
-Lossy integer compression with zfp can, on the other hand, work fairly well by using fewer than q bits of precision.
+Although lossless compression is possible as long as the precision constraint is met, the precision needed to guarantee no loss is generally much higher than the precision intrinsic in the uncompressed data.
+Therefore, we recommend using the :ref:`reversible mode <mode-reversible>` when lossless compression is desired.

-Furthermore, the minimum precision, *q*, given above is often larger than what is necessary in practice.
+The minimum precision, *q*, given above is often larger than what is necessary in practice.
 There are worst-case inputs that do require such large *q* values, but they are quite rare.